 LED vs LCD

-And this bring us today where LED and LCD have become such confusing terms so let’s try to explain it as simple as possible.
+And this bring us today where LED and LCD have become such confusing terms so let’s try to explain it as simple as possible and make it as clear as it can be.
 Every LED TV is an LCD TV.
-Basically every TV from the moment they are invented are LCD TVs as they all use a liquid crystal panel.
+Basically every TV from the moment they were invented are LCD TVs as they all use a liquid crystal panel.
 What changes is the type of backlight used.
 And while the first LCD TVs were using CCFL technology as we mentioned above nowadays they use LEDs to do the exact same job.
 And in order to distinguish the LCD TVs in this day and age we name them LED LCD TVs.
 So when you see a description saying that it’s an LCD TV or a LED TV it’s basically one and the same.

 Different Illumination Technologies